The 5 visual problems

 Who are the three principal figures?

 Even though the three foreground figures are based on a print after Raphael, Manet changed the direction of the head of the man at left to resemble the self-portrait of an artist (not illustrated here).
 Since the model for it was also an artist, let us assume that the figure represents an ‘artist’, a painter like Manet’s Mlle.
 V. Moreover, Victorine Meurend, posing again for the nude, was both a recognized model and looks like one.
 Indeed all three figures resemble a group in a studio.
 One scholar even described Victorine as ‘resting between poses’.
 Another commented that ‘the landscape…is treated in a very casual way, sketched with the brush like a stage set behind the models, who quite obviously are posing in the studio.’
-A third has described the painting as ‘a not very-veiled evocation of the painter’s world of the studio’.2 The presumption then that the reclining man is an ‘artist’, as a critic once suggested, seems reasonable.3 If we assume then that he is, an insight can be gained that, in hindsight, will confirm the identification.
+A third has described the painting as ‘a not very-veiled evocation of the painter’s world of the studio’.2 The presumption then that the reclining man is an ‘artist’, as a critic once suggested, seems reasonable.3 If we assume then that he is, an insight can be gained that, in hindsight, turns everything inside out.

 Who is the woman bathing?